-Smell it.
-Notice that it’s a really juicy one.
+Smell it, and notice that it’s a really juicy one.
 The acidic juices are dripping as you cut into it.
 Now, picture yourself biting straight into it.
 Close your eyes and picture that acidic, fresh juice seeping all through your mouth.

 This is a simple but effective demonstration of the fact that your thoughts can bring about physical reactions because your mind thinks that you’ve actually eaten a lemon.